-Current Year: Overall yearly trend continues upward.
-Single family account turn-offs exceeded turn-ons resulting in a decrease in accounts.
-Peak year is N/A because the current fiscal year is the peak year.
+Current Year: As anticipated, the trend continues upward and increased at a higher percentage this month.
+Peak year is N/A because the current fiscal year is the peak year for February data.

 New Home Construction Permits Issued

 Significance: New single family homes are a key economic indicator, reflecting local population growth as well as spill over benefits to other sectors of the economy such as demand for construction labor/materials, retail, manufacturing and utilities.